 Conceptually, the European Summer School is supported by a project group made up of different members each year in accordance with that year’s theme.
 This voluntary group of scholars develops the thematic focal points, recommends speakers, and is involved in moderating the individual events during the Summer School.

 The Summer School is financed solely through third-party funding.
 The partial or initial funding provided almost continuously by the Brandenburg Ministry of Science, Research and Culture has proven to be productive in that it has encouraged other funding bodies, such as the Foreign Office, Daimler Benz, and the Axel Springer Foundation, to contribute as well.

 The 14th Ravensbrück European Summer School from September 1st until September 6th will be dedicated to the topic of ‘Collecting Objects.
 Material Cultures in Concentration Camp Memorials’.
-More information and the programm of the Summer School will be published.
+More information and the program of the Summer School can be found here.

 Topics of previous Ravensbrück European Summer Schools

 Camps in the Twentieth Century: Labour, Repression and Forced Migration from the Perspective of Gender History (21. – 28.
 8. 2005)

 European Memory Cultures (21. – 25.
 8. 2006)